 An overbearing sense of permanence is pretty unique to work at supportive housing.
 The people that social workers provide services to are tenants most of whom can and will renew their leases indefinitely.
 This makes for an environment in which the faces of the staff are constantly changing – when an occupational therapist student completes their internship, when a staff nurse retires, when a resident aide gets fired, when a resident aide gets promoted to a different position at a different site, when a social worker moves on with their career to a different position – but majority of the tenants in this community remain as tenants in this community.

 Most of my social work education and training were not geared towards this kind of work.
-To other fields of social a caseload of clients is an ever-changing set of service plan goals and performance measures.
+To other fields of social work, a caseload of clients is an ever-changing set of service plan goals and performance measures.
 A social worker in a homeless shelter has the ultimate objective of getting as many of their clients find housing and no longer be on that worker’s caseload.
 A social worker in a hospital has the ultimate objective of making sure the patients on their caseload are undergoing appropriate treatment and complying with their treatment plan so they can ultimately be discharged and return safely and healthily back to the community.
-A social work in a school has the objective of counseling students so they can graduate their class successfully.
+A social worker in a school has the objective of counseling students so they can graduate their class successfully.
 In almost all other fields of social work, some ultimate objective is the one constant thing that remains largely unchanged.

 In supportive housing, there is only one real ultimate objective – to prevent the tenants from becoming homeless again, at least in theory.
 In practice, the ultimate objective wildly varies depending on the tenant, ranging from providing mental health counseling once a week to guiding them to leave an abusive relationship to ensuring they pay their monthly bills on time.
 The objectives will always be changing, and a lot of the times, as I said in the beginning of this post, it will take a really really really long time to actually see those objectives being achieved.
 Some objectives will likely never be achieved, as I think about tenants on my caseload who passed away.
 So in essence, I’d like to say that supportive housing social work is less about attaining service plan goals and objectives, but more entirely about fostering supportive relationships with the community.
 Because, for the most part, the community does not change.

 This sense of permanence I think is the root cause of almost all my thoughts and feelings about working at a supportive housing site.
 On the one hand, it is absolutely limiting that the best I do at my work impacts a small caseload of about 20 people, and if I contribute towards the whole site, the impact is always limited to the same 120 households.
 It also can be quite challenging to remain energetic about a goal or an idea when the process of change happens so incrementally.
 Seeing the building’s community lounge get a cabinet to store board games, video games and the like should have made me feel so excited, but honestly a lot of my excitement was forced, because in the back of my mind was the knowledge that the push for developing and improving the community lounge for recreational and therapeutic purposes was something I had pitched over 8 months ago.
 My dad taught me to be self-critical and reflective everyday, so that every night I ask myself, what good did I accomplish today? and what could I have done better?
-This mindset is not necessarily conductive to social work at supportive housing because if I focus on a single day, it can be hard to ascertain the value of my efforts.
+This mindset is not really all that conductive to social work at supportive housing because if I focus on a single day, it can be hard to ascertain the value of my efforts.

 Still, all that said, I want to make this clear – I absolutely love my job, so much so that I’m often worried that I’m becoming too complacent and comfortable with my current lot in life.